 - Enter the house solo wearing your mask.
 Now you are greeting them WITH the mask on.
 If your dog is still nervous be sure to have some super delicious treats to offer.
 Stay lighthearted, so if YOU feel nervous, wiggle your body!
 It sounds goofy, but the wiggling communicates a sense of play to your dog.
 (It also releases your stress – seriously.)

 - Add others.
 Put your dog on a leash and ask your friends or neighbors to come to the front yard wearing a mask.
 Make sure they are equipped with super delicious treats and the wiggle secret.
 My favorite thing to lighten the mood is a salsa dance party.
 Once everyone is comfortable have your assistant tell the dog to sit for a treat.
 Do between 6-12 repetitions.

 - Explore the Neighborhood.
 Take your dog for a longer walk wearing the mask.
 Do a sit at every other driveway or landmark of your choice.

 - Go to all the places.
 Take your dog to a public place where people will be masked.
 I always make sure I have extra special treats for this.
 (Leftover chicken, hotdogs, pizza crust, or cheese.)

 Stay patient and take your time!
 This is not a one day process.
 You may have to repeat a step a few times until you can see your dog relax.
 Remember, they didn’t get the COVID memo.

 I sure hope this helps!
 Please let me know if you get stuck at a step or have any questions!There are no “bad” dogs, just mofos with problems.
-Problems generally have solutions, and I’ve encountered them all. ( Check out my FREE 30-minute Potty Training workshop.)
+Problems generally have solutions, and I’ve encountered them all. ( Check out my easy, 30-minute Potty Training workshop.)